iltommi/qdb-documentation/source/concepts/streaming.rst

 Motivation
 =======================================

-quasardb can store entries of arbitrary size, limited only by the hardware capabilities of the hive's node.
+quasardb can store entries of arbitrary size, limited only by the hardware capabilities of the cluster's node.
 However, the server capability often exceeds the client's capability, especially in terms of memory.

 Additionally, the client may wish to consume the content as soon as possible.

-For example, if you use a quasardb hive to store digital videos and clients are video players, it is expected to be able to display the video as you download it.
+For example, if you use a quasardb cluster to store digital videos and clients are video players, it is expected to be able to display the video as you download it.

 Usage
 =====================================================